davidetartaggia12/SIP_CourseSummary/README.md

 - There are some Proxy timers:
 > - TimerC - *Proxy's transaction timeout*
 > - FR_TIMER - *Maximum wait time before a provisional reply (100 Trying)*
-> - FR_INV_TIMER - *After the provisonal reply, how long to wait for the call to be completed*
+> - FR_INV_TIMER - *After the provisional reply, how long to wait for the call to be completed*

 <br> <br>

 ## SIP DIALOGS :
 - Dialogs persist for the duration of a call or subscription : between INVITE <-----> BYE and between SUBSCRIBE <-----> NOTIFY.

-- Dialogs are identified by Call-ID, From-Tag and To-Tag, so the requests on the same Dialog have same Call-ID, From-Tag and To-Tag.
+- Dialogs are identified by Call-ID, From-Tag and, To-Tag, so the requests on the same Dialog have the same Call-ID, From-Tag, and To-Tag.

-- Dialogs are a collction of transactions: you can create a dialog with INVITE or SUBSCRIBE, modify a dialog with RE-INVITE and finish a dialog using BYE or NOTIFY.
+- Dialogs are a collection of transactions: you can create a dialog with INVITE or SUBSCRIBE, modify a dialog with RE-INVITE and finish a dialog using BYE or NOTIFY.

-- **Initial Requests** : Can be easily identify by the lack of the 2 tags *(es.
+- **Initial Requests** : Can be easily identified by the lack of the 2 tags *(es.
 INVITE)*
-- **Sequential (in-dialog) Requests** : have the same Call-ID, From-Tag and To-Tag, can be easily identify by the presence of the To-Tag *(BYE, ACK, RE-INVITES)*
+- **Sequential (in-dialog) Requests** : have the same Call-ID, From-Tag, and To-Tag, and can be easily identified by the presence of the To-Tag *(BYE, ACK, RE-INVITES)*

-- The ACK at the end of a transmission contains all the intermediary routes informations, UAC and UAS store this informations.
+- The ACK at the end of transmission contains all the intermediary route information, UAC and UAS store these pieces of information.

 <br> <br>

 ## MEDIA :
 *how the media is encode*

-- **PCM** - *Pulse Code Modulation* : is a tecnique to take an Analog signal and trasfomr it to a Digital signal.
+- **PCM** - *Pulse Code Modulation* : is a technique to take an Analog signal and transform it into a Digital signal.

-- To transport a conversation we have to generate a lot of packets, because we can't send packet bigger than 1500 bytes.
+- To transport a conversation we have to generate a lot of packets because we can't send packets bigger than 1500 bytes.
 To packetize this digital voice we have to use the *Real-Time Transport Protocol (RTP)*.

 - **Frame** :
 > 1. Ethernet Destination Address